 Different parenting styles can be a minefield.
 It's far better that any significant differences are addressed before getting married than for the children to suffer a broken home later.

-It's unlikely that these problems can be resolved without professional help.
-Instead, they will lead to deeply hurtful arguments once you're married.
+It's possible that these problems can't be resolved without professional help.
+Instead, they may lead to deeply hurtful arguments once you're married.

 Premarital counseling helps couples avoid making each other choose between in-laws and each other.
-You will learn how to set boundaries for the in-laws lovingly and respectfully.
-You will also understand the importance of compromise without self-sacrifice.
+You can learn how to set boundaries for the in-laws lovingly and respectfully.
+Counseling may also guide you to understanding the importance of compromise without self-sacrifice.

 During the first flush of romantic love, a person may be so smitten that they agree with every decision that their future spouse makes.
 After all, they love them beyond words, and they want them to be happy.

-But what happens after marriage and your spouse decides, without discussing it with you, that the family is moving to Dubai to pursue a job opportunity?
+But what happens after marriage when your spouse decides, without discussing it with you, that the family is moving to Dubai to pursue a job opportunity?
 How will you feel about pausing your career without a reasonable prospect of even getting a job in Dubai?
-What about children's schooling?
+What about the children's schooling?

 Couples need a roadmap of how to come to a unified decision without one partner imposing their will on the other, perhaps leaving the other feeling trapped and oppressed.